 - Quality & credibility: is the information accurate and from a reputable source?

-- User engagement: do users respond well or poorly to your content?
+- User engagement: do users respond well or poorly to the content?

 - Freshness: is the information up-to-date?